nabenabe0928/hpo_basement/README.md

 ### altr (optional: Default is 0)
 If using all the training data or not.
 If 1, using all the data.

+### tra (required for transfer learning: list of path)
+The path of the information to transfer.
+The path is like "optname/func/name/experiments_number"

 ## Optimizer
 You can add whatever optimizers you would like to use in this basement.